manixate/developers-agent-toolkit/README.md

 ### Services

-* `get-services-list`: Lists all available Mastercard Developers Products and Services with their basic information including title, description, and service id.
+* `get-services-list`: Lists all available Mastercard Developers Services with their basic information including title, description, and service id.

 ### Documentation